-Marion County Sheriff’s deputy balances work, motherhood and volunteering
+Marion County sheriff’s deputy balances work, motherhood and volunteering

 “During that time it was about helping our citizens and helping our community,” Herring said.
 “The donations soon came, and it was a blessing for people, because even the small things matter.”

-Herring said it was a flashback experience working another more than 20 days straight due to Hurricane Florence in 2018.
+Herring said it was a flashback experience when she worked another stretch of more than 20 days straight due to Hurricane Florence in 2018.
 Her home was spared, but with flooding once again in Nichols and having family in town, it was another anxious moment for emergency responders.

 “It doesn’t stop me,” she said.
 “It makes me want to press harder.”